NKotani/gdsc2024_team1/README.md

 API_KEY=Write your API key here
 ```

-2. Use VS Code to run or `flutter run -d chrome --dart-define-from-file=.en`
+2. Use VS Code to run or `flutter run -d chrome --dart-define-from-file=.env`